cultivatingcoders/highschooloverview/syllabus.md

 - Deploying your blog API application
   - Connecting your server to github
   - Tuning your application to run in production
-- **HOMEWORK**
-  - Come up with 3 project ides for community project.
-    - Be prepared to pitch your best one
-    - Have a 3 slide presentation ready to show the class
-    - Make sure that the project is relevant to your community and can be achieved in 3 weeks

-# Week 10-12 - Intro to Scrum Project Management & Community Project
 - Brainstorming ideas
 - Project pitches
   - Get approximately 3 minutes to pitch idea